|

 I love coming up with creative recipes for Easter.
 With spring on the horizon, it’s the perfect excuse to make fun seasonal desserts, like Easter candy corn or classic buttercream Easter eggs.
 And as a totally unapologetic mini egg devotee, I especially love working these crunchy, chocolate-filled candies into as many recipes as possible.
 (See also: my Easter blondies with mini eggs and white chocolate, these Easter Rice Krispie bird nest treats, or this Easter bark recipe!)

-Filled to the brim with Cadbury mini eggs, this easy chocolate ice cream allows you to deliver all of the holiday vibes, without turning on the oven.
-It’s a great, no-bake alternative to Easter cakes, cheesecakes, and sugar cookies.
+Filled to the brim with Cadbury mini eggs, this chocolate ice cream is a great no-bake alternative to Easter cakes, cheesecakes, and sugar cookies.
 You’ll just need some simple ingredients, an ice cream maker, and a few minutes to simmer up the homemade fudge sauce.
-After churning the ice cream base, just layer everything together and freeze until firm.
+After churning the ice cream base, layer everything together and freeze until firm.

 Looking down at a dish of chocolate Easter ice cream